Ren Ikeda

-Ren Ikeda (池田 廉, Ikeda Ren) is a Japanese footballer who plays as a midfielder for club Oita Trinita.
+Ren Ikeda (池田 廉, Ikeda Ren) is a Japanese footballer who plays as a midfielder for club FC Ryukyu.

 Career

 Ren made his league debut for Ryukyu against JEF United on the 23 February 2020.
 He scored his first league goal for the club against V-Varen Nagasaki on the 15 July 2020, scoring in the 70th minute.

 Ren made his league debut for Oita against Ventforet Kofu on the 4 June 2023.